okionka/RedMatic_wiki/Use-a-combine-logic-node-for-switsching-a-light-on-and-off-with-a-dashboard-button.md

 ## A simple Flow to toggle an actor with a single button

-Similar to the previous part we want to toggle an boolean input to a sequence of alternating true and false.
+Similar to the previous part we want to toggle an actor with one input function into a sequence of alternating true and false states.
 Thus we need to read a state from an actor.
 Then invert that state and put it back to the actor.

-In this scenario we want to switsch a light on and off bei using one button on the dashboard.
+In this scenario we want to switsch a light on and off by using one button on the dashboard.

 1. Get a dashboard-button element to your flow.
 You set group to your dashboard item group, set label to a name of the button to be displayed on dashboard and set the payload to "true"